Shapeoko 3 Standard, XL and XXL are back in stock!

-Because of Covid-19 the production of Carbide3D was stopped for a while and is currently being resumed, delivery times are still unknown.
+Because of Covid-19 the production of Carbide3D was stopped for a while and is currently being resumed, delivery times of machines that are not in stock are still unknown.
 Order in advance the machine of your choice to ensure a place in the queue...

 The Shapeoko milling machines are designed by Carbide 3D to be affordable enough for any shop and powerful enough to do real work.
 The kit includes everything you need to get started except the Dewalt trim router.